ghoomfrog/silili/README.md

 # Kim Kili

-Kim Kili is an artistic left-to-right writing system for Say Lil, partly inspired by [robdog's writing system for his conlang Aaltok](https://www.youtube.com/watch?v=aBKsVwo62mM).
+Kim Kili is an artistic left-to-right writing system for Saj Lil, partly inspired by [robdog's writing system for his conlang Aaltok](https://www.youtube.com/watch?v=aBKsVwo62mM).
 Glyphs are drawn as little shapes with faces, called *lillies*.
 Lillies are arranged into groups that can be structured in one of these ways:

 - vowel
 - vowel–consonant